zcoo/fluss/website/docs/table-design/overview.md

 - **.log:** Compact arrangement of log data.

 ### KvTablet
 Each bucket of the PrimaryKey table needs to generate a KvTablet.
-Underlying, each KvTablet correspond to an embedded RocksDB instance.
-RocksDB is a LSM (log structured merge) engine which helps KvTablet supports high-performance updates and lookup query.
+Underlying, each KvTablet corresponds to an embedded RocksDB instance.
+RocksDB is an LSM (log structured merge) engine which helps KvTablet supports high-performance updates and lookup query.